Iraq Political Deadlock Persists After Bloody Unrest - UrduPoint

 In June, Sadr's lawmakers quit in a bid to break the logjam, which led to the Coordination Framework becoming the largest bloc.

-Sadr's supporters had for weeks been staging a sit-in outside Iraq's parliament, after storming the legislature's interior on July 30, demanding fresh elections be held.
+Sadr's supporters had for weeks staged a sit-in outside Iraq's parliament, after storming the legislature's interior on July 30, demanding fresh elections be held.